Water Tower Storage Calculator Skip to main content

 Total required storage = fire suppression + peak demand equalization + emergency reserve.
 Fire storage = fire flow (GPM) × duration (hours) × 60 minutes.
 Peak equalization covers the gap between supply rate and peak demand.
 Emergency reserve is typically one day of average demand.
 For most small systems, fire storage is the largest component.

 At 100 GPD per person, average demand is 100,000 GPD.
 Fire storage at 1,000 GPM for 2 hours adds 120,000 gallons.
 Emergency reserve adds another 100,000 gallons.
-Total: roughly 320,000 gallons minimum.
-A 300,000 or 500,000 gallon tank would be the standard size recommendation depending on local requirements.
+Total: roughly 320,000 gallons before any local adjustments.
+The planning-list tank prompt might point near 300,000 or 500,000 gallons, but selected storage depends on state rules, fire authority, hydraulic model, water quality, growth, and engineer review.

 Learn More